 Though best-known for its weekend art market, the plaza also provides an authentic glimpse at the everyday lives of Barcelona locals—a rarity in the increasingly touristy historic center.
 It serves as a meeting spot for residents of the Catalan capital setting off to shop, grab coffee, or simply take a walk with friends.

-Shopping scene: As the aforementioned art market may have had you guess, this plaza boasts an unmistakably bohemian vibe.
+Shopping Scene: As the aforementioned art market may have had you guess, this plaza boasts an unmistakably bohemian vibe.
 Check out the independent boutiques and artists’ shops in the area surrounding the square.

 El Raval

 A onetime no-go area that’s become a vibrant and fascinating area in its own right in recent years, El Raval is far from Barcelona’s prettiest neighborhood.
-It’s gritty, loud, and a far cry from the bright, boisterous charm of the neighboring Gothic Quarter.
+It’s gritty, loud, and a far cry from the bright, boisterous charm of the neighboring Gothic Quarter–and that’s exactly why we love it.

 There’s always something happening in this eclectic neighborhood, one of Barcelona’s most diverse and multicultural.
 Expect a more alternative, artsy vibe here, and cheaper prices across the board compared to the city’s other central districts.
+If you want to explore the great cuisine in this area, check out our Perfect Self-Guided Food Tour in El Raval.

-Shopping scene: From gorgeous, locally made clothing and accessories to offbeat record and book shops, El Raval just about has it all.
+Shopping Scene: From gorgeous, locally made clothing and accessories to offbeat record and book shops, El Raval just about has it all.
 Particularly of note is trendy Calle Riera Baixa, reminiscent of London’s famed Camden district.

 Avinguda Diagonal